The 20 Best Polydactyly Doctors in Italy

 Foggia, IT

-Isabella Torrente practices in Foggia, Italy.
+Isabella Torrente practices practicing medicine in Foggia, Italy.
 Ms. Torrente is rated as a Distinguished expert by MediFind in the treatment of Polydactyly.
-Her top areas of expertise are Ellis-Van Creveld Syndrome, Aplasia Cutis Congenita, Ectodermal Dysplasias, and Clouston Syndrome.
+She is also highly rated in 6 other conditions, according to our data.
+Her clinical expertise encompasses Ellis-Van Creveld Syndrome, Aplasia Cutis Congenita, Ectodermal Dysplasias, and Clouston Syndrome.

 Distinguished in Polydactyly